T

 Troy, NYPropane vs. Natural Gas vs. Heating Oil: Rensselaer Home Heating Fuel Comparison

-Residences have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Rensselaer, used by 4,725,574 or 61% of households.
-The 2nd most popular primary heating fuel for Rensselaer families is Electricity, used by 1,365,710 homes (18%).
+Families have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most common choice in Rensselaer, used by 4,725,574 or 61% of residents.
+The 2nd most popular primary heating fuel for Rensselaer households is Electricity, used by 1,365,710 homes (18%).
 The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Rensselaer County Residential Primary Home Heating Fuel (in Number of Households)